hiver85/ML-UCI-dataset/README.md

   - **Analyze the depression dataset:** This is a personal project to predict if a person is depressed.
 The difficult of this dataset is imbalance and a lot of redundance feature.
 I good features aren't well selected.
 No good result can be atteint
     - Some technical applied to this dataset is: Data exploration and cleaning, consider the correlation, use PCA to reduce the dimension and using SMOTE to reduce the imbalance
     - Model: There are 2 labels, so logistic regression and LightGBM are applied and compared.
-The result show that Logistic regression work better than LightGBM
+The result shows that Logistic regression works better than LightGBM